It wasn’t like Dr. Stevens to spend $4.38 for coffee.

 “Mania means obsessive love.
 It’ll get you a restraining order.”

 “I’ll pass on that one,” he decided.
 They both nodded in mutual agreement.

 “Let’s see.
 How about a Pint of Pragma with toffee and buttered rum?”

 “It sounds like old people smell,” he remarked, knowing that quantum physics purported that smell depended on the shapes of molecules, not age.

 “Makes sense that you’d feel that way as pragma is love that has matured over time.
 It’s like watching your grandparents hold hands, assuming they are still married,” she added quickly.

 “They’re dead, so let’s pass on the pragma.”

-“Next one.
-Let’s see,” she squinted.
+“Oh, I’m so sorry.
+Let’s look at the next one.”
+She squinted.
 Her nose scrunched up in an adorable way, a way that Dr. Stevens stared at for a bit too long.
 “Steaming Storge with hazelnut?
 Fabulous Philia with raspberry?
 Both have heavy friendship connotations.”

 “Friendship is all right,” he wavered a bit.

 “Ah!
 Peppermint Philautia, the love of self.
 Perfect for you!” she beamed.